-F. Exceptions.
+E.F.
+Exceptions.

-- No buffers shall be required in any Rural (RL) or Historic Crossroads (HC) district. - 2.
-Thoroughfares and utility crossings may be permitted to cross and

-- interrupt buffers where approved by the Zoning Administrator.
-Such crossings must be designed to minimize the impact on the visual effectiveness of the buffer. - 3.
-Signs which conform to the requirements of ARTICLE VIII shall be allowed to be located in buffers. - 4.
-Where existing topography is adequate to provide an effective visual buffer, the Zoning Administrator may reduce the requirements of this section. - 5.
-Where adjacent property owners agree in writing to the reduction of the buffer to allow for the proposed development to connect to existing or proposed uses on adjacent property, the Zoning Administrator may reduce the requirements of this section. - 6.
-Openings within the buffer shall be allowed adjacent to non-scenic roads for up to 20% of the total length that a district fronts an individual thoroughfare, but not to exceed 500 feet per thoroughfare for any Village (VL) district or 250 feet per thoroughfare for any Hamlet (HM) district.
-This opening may be open rather than wooded and may include agricultural uses, but shall not include any structures or pavement. buildings visible from a thoroughfare within such an opening must be designed consistent with architectural style found within 100 miles of the site between the years of 1850 and 1900. - 7.
-Within the Preferred Town and Village Area designated in the Comprehensive Plan, and along any non-scenic within a developable area, no buffer shall be required except adjacent to any Rural (RL) district, provided that the following requirements are met: - a.
-No more than 40% feet of this frontage may be dedicated to residential uses on the ground floor. - b.
-No curb cuts shall be allowed on the primary thoroughfare.
-Intersecting
+- No buffers shall be required in any Rural (RL) or Historic Crossroads (HC) district - 2.
+Thoroughfares and utility crossings may be permitted to cross and interrupt buffers where approved by the Zoning Administrator.
+Such crossings must be designed to minimize the impact on the visual effectiveness of the buffer. - Signs which conform to the requirements of ARTICLE VIII shall be allowed to be located in buffers. - Where existing topography is adequate to provide an effective visual buffer, the Zoning Administrator may reduce the requirements of this section. - 5.
+Where adjacent property owners agree in writing to the reduction of the buffer to allow for the proposed development to connect to existing or proposed uses on adjacent property, the Zoning Administrator may reduce the requirements of this section. - 5-6.Openings within the buffer shall be allowed adjacent to non-scenic roads for up to 20% of the total length that a district fronts an individual thoroughfare, but not to exceed 500 feet per thoroughfare for any Village

-- thoroughfares may be permitted by the Zoning Administrator. - The maximum facade setback along the primary thoroughfare shall be 20 feet, except where facades face a civic space. - G. Measurement.
+- VL) district or 250 feet per thoroughfare for any Hamlet (HM) district.
+This opening may be open rather than wooded and may include agricultural uses, but shall not include any structures or pavement.
+Any buildings visible from a thoroughfare within such an opening must be designed consistent with an architectural style found within 100 miles of the site between the years of 1850 and 1900. - Where a Parkway Commercial (PC district abuts a future contiguou Hamlet (HM) or Village (VL) district, no buffers shall be required between those districts. - 7.
+Within the Preferred Town and Village Area designated in the Comprehensive Plan, and along any thoroughfare within a developable area that abuts any thoroughfare, no buffer shall be required for up to 1,000 linear feet of frontage along the thoroughfareexcept adjacent to any Rural (RL) district, provided that the following requirements are met: - a.
+No more than 200 40% feet of this frontage may be dedicated to residential uses on the ground floor - No curb cuts shall be allowed on the primary thoroughfare.
+Intersecting thoroughfares may be permitted by the Zoning Administrator. - The maximum facade setback along the primary thoroughfare shall be 20 feet, except where facades face a civic space. - F.G.Measurement.
 Buffers shall be measured as a linear depth from the edge of the property boundary or zoning district boundary.